-All plant foods contain protein and if they get enough calories in a varied vegan diet, they will be getting enough protein.
-Just make sure you include plenty of wholegrain foods (for older children), pulses and nut and seed butters.
+All plant foods contain protein and if children are getting enough calories in a varied vegan diet, they will be getting enough protein.
+Just make sure you include plenty of whole-grain foods (for older children), pulses, and nut and seed butters.

 Tahini is a calcium powerhouse with one teaspoonful providing around a third of the daily calcium needs of one to five year-olds.
 Make hummus with tahini for your child to dip veggie sticks in.

 We make vitamin D in our skin when it’s exposed to sunlight.
 It helps with calcium absorption.
-Your child could be getting all the calcium they need but without vitamin D, they may not absorb sufficient.
-From six months to five years, the government says that all children should be given a daily supplement containing vitamins A, C and D.
+Your child could be getting all the calcium they need but without vitamin D, they may not absorb it sufficiently.
+From six months to five years, the government says that all children – regardless of diet – should be given a daily supplement containing vitamins A, C, and D.

 Children need essential omega-3 fats in their diet for healthy brain and eye development and function.
-The best sources are ground flaxseed and rapeseed and their oils, ground chia seeds, ground hemp seeds and walnuts (ground if under five), stir into smoothies and cereal.
+The best sources are ground flaxseed and rapeseed and their oils, ground chia seeds, ground hemp seeds, and walnuts (ground if under five), stirred into smoothies and cereal.
 Ground seeds are better as whole seeds can just pass straight through you!

 The best start

-Concern about the adequacy of a vegan diet obscures the fact that UK children generally are not doing very well.
+Concern about the adequacy of a vegan diet obscures the fact that children in the UK (and beyond) are generally not doing very well nutrition-wise.
 Almost a third of those aged 2-15 are overweight or obese and this can have a significant impact on both physical and mental health.

-Overweight and obese children are likely to stay obese into adulthood and more likely to develop diseases such as diabetes and cardiovascular diseases at a younger age.
-A vegan diet lowers the risk of all these threats.
+Overweight and obese children are likely to stay obese into adulthood and more likely to develop diabetes and cardiovascular diseases at a younger age.
+A plant-based diet can lower the risk of all these threats.

-Following this guidance will help give your child the best start as healthy eating patterns are established early in life – so well done vegan mums and dads, we salute you!
+Following this guidance will help give your child the best start as healthy eating patterns are established early in life – so well done vegan parents, we salute you!

-Vegan Kids, Babies and Bumps is a group for expectant mothers, excited fathers, new and experienced vegan and vegetarian parents to share their recipes, meal plans and experiences of raising a vibrant, healthy vegan baby and eating well during pregnancy
+Vegan Kids, Babies, and Bumps is a group for expectant mothers, excited fathers, and new and experienced vegan and vegetarian parents to share their recipes, meal plans, and experiences of raising vibrant, healthy vegan babies and eating well during pregnancy.